NOMU: Neural Optimization-based Model Uncertainty: Experiments

 \end{measure}

 \begin{remark}[Calibration] Different approaches of obtaining UBs require rather different scaling to reach similar CP (as well as MW).
-For instance, as mentioned above, we found that the calibration parameter $c$ required to achieve a certain value of \CP\ typically is larger for deep ensembles than those of the remaining methods by a factor of approximately 10.
+For instance, we found that the calibration parameter $c$ required to achieve a certain value of \CP\ typically is larger for DE than those of the remaining methods by a factor of approximately 10.
 Therefore, in practice it is important to find a well-calibrated parameter c.
-Standard calibration techniques can be applied to NOMU (e.g. methods based on isotonic regression \citet{pmlr-v80-kuleshov18a}, or when assuming Gaussian marginals of the posterior one can select $c$ as the $\argmin\limits_{c\in \Rpz }\,\NLPD(\Dval|\UBc)$ on a validation set $\Dval$). \end{remark}
+Standard calibration techniques can be applied to NOMU (e.g., methods based on isotonic regression \citep{pmlr-v80-kuleshov18a}, or when assuming Gaussian marginals of the posterior one can select $c$ as the $\argmin\limits_{c\in \Rpz }\,\NLPD(D|\UBc)$ on a validation set $D$). \end{remark}